sjmisina/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.
-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on US Kickstarter plays data to uncover trends